-For the period that a combined group exists, the combined group will file only annual reports.
-A taxable entity will only be included in a combined group report for the accounting period in which it belongs to the combined group.
+A taxable entity is only included in a combined group report for the accounting period in which it belongs to the combined group.
 For any accounting period that an entity is not part of a combined group, the entity must file a separate report.